 You've probably strolled through a park near your house, apartment or hotel.
 Perhaps you've made a trip to the Fort Worth Botanic Gardens or Fort Worth Nature Center Refuge.
-Maybe you've even xeriscaped your yard.
-But Fort Worth just might offer a few opportunities to experience the natural world you haven't considered.
+Here are a few more opportunities to experience the natural world around you.

 The parts of Trinity Park you can see from the I-30 expressway make for a nice outdoor stroll, but if you go a little deeper into the park, nature will swim right up to you - assuming you’ve brought some bread with you and are willing to share.
 That's because if you head to the north side of the park, you'll find the Trinity Park Duck Pond.
 It's home to a variety of species of fowl and suitable for all ages.